deathbycaptcha/deathbycaptcha-api-client-php/README.md

 -   **`type`=5**: Type 5 specifies this is reCAPTCHA v3 API
 -   **`token_params`**=json(payload): the data to access the recaptcha challenge json payload structure:
-    -   **`proxy`**: your proxy url and credentials (if any).Examples:
+    -   **`proxy`**: your proxy url and credentials (if any).
+Examples:
         -   <http://127.0.0.1:3128>
         -   <http://user:password@127.0.0.1:3128>

     -   **`proxytype`**: your proxy connection protocol.
 For supported proxy types refer to Which proxy types are supported?.
 Example:
         -   HTTP

     -   **`googlekey`**: the google recaptcha site key of the website with the recaptcha.
 For more details about the site key refer to What is a recaptcha site key?.
 Example:
         -   6Le-wvkSAAAAAPBMRTvw0Q4Muexq9bi0DJwx_mJ-

     -   **`pageurl`**: the url of the page with the recaptcha challenges.
 This url has to include the path in which the recaptcha is loaded.
 Example: if the recaptcha you want to solve is in <http://test.com/path1>, pageurl has to be <http://test.com/path1> and not <http://test.com>.

     -   **`action`**: The action name.

     -   **`min_score`**: The minimal score, usually 0.3

 The **`proxy`** parameter is optional, but we strongly recommend to use one to prevent rejection by the provided page due to inconsistencies between the IP that solved the captcha (ours if no proxy is provided) and the IP that submitted the solution for verification (yours).
 **Note**: If **`proxy`** is provided, **`proxytype`** is a required parameter.

 Full example of **`token_params`**: